Have a question about our programs, contact your Kidney Health Australia Branch Office or freecall 1800 454 363

-We proudly present an outline of our services and programs which is just some of the important work we do within our kidney community.
+Kidney Health Australia proudly present an outline of our services and programs for your information.
+These are just some of our important program, delivered to our kidney community every day.

 We can help you become an 'expert patient'

-By putting the pieces together, many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
-As a discerning patient learn the elements of how to locate and refer only to high quality evidence-based education.
-Our websites should be your first reference as we do the work for you.
+By putting the pieces together many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
+As a discerning patient you can learn the elements of how to locate and refer to only high quality evidence-based education.
+Our sites should be a first reference of course, as we do the work for you.
 Increasing evidence shows that with proper support, people with a chronic condition can take the lead in managing their condition which improves their health, quality of life, and reduces incapacity.

 Our Kidney Health Australia - Website Advisory and Editorial team